vergissberlin/example-opentelemetry/README.md

-# OpenTelementry examples
+# OpenTelemetry examples

-With this examples you can learn how to use OpenTelemetry in your applications.
+With these examples you can learn how to use OpenTelemetry in your applications.
 We have added examples for different languages and exporters.
 Only checked features are implemented.

 ## Features